The Legend of the Watchful Spirits: The Thread Between Worlds

 They are not above humans.

-They are around, through, and in relation to each other.
+They are around, through, and in relation.

 They are not imposed.